waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Suicune sighting 3 (Route 42) failure log:
   - Attempt 1: Re-zoned via Mt.
 Mortar (middle), stepped on (26, 14).
 Result: Fail.
   - Attempt 2: Approach from East (Fly to Mahogany), Surf to island.
 Result: Fail.
-  - Current Status: Suicune sprite not present.
-Checking Pokedex for roaming status.
+  - Attempt 3: Full island sweep.
+Result: Fail.
+Sprite is NOT in the map object list.
+  - Observation: Pokedex shows Suicune on Route 42.
+If sprite is missing from island, it may be roaming in grass or sighting was skipped.
 - Verified Sightings:
   1. Burned Tower (Ecruteak City): Beasts flee.
 [Cleared]
   2. Cianwood City (North): Suicune observed at (10, 14).
 [Cleared]
   3. Route 42 (Central Island): Middle Apricorn grove.
-[Current Objective]
+[Current Objective - Discrepancy detected]

 # NPC & Interaction Rules
 - Apricorn Trees: Face and press A to receive an Apricorn.
 One per day.
 (27, 16), (28, 16), (29, 16) on Route 42.